History and Sights of Hammastunturi Wilderness Area

 Moberginoja Hut was in a very bad condition in the beginning of 1970s.
 In 1975 - 1976 and 1982, Lapin Kultala Foundation took the initiative to renovate the buildings.
 Nowadays the buildings are managed by Metsähallitus.

 Part of the old, large main building was renovated in the end of 1970 to serve as an open wilderness hut.
 The remains of the other side of the hut can still be seen next to the building.
 The better building was renovated in 1975 - 1976, but it was destroyed in fire in 1993.
 A new hut, which was built in 1999, is similar to the old one.
-Nowadays, it serves as a reservable hut.
 The old, large smoke sauna on the grounds of the hut has room for about twenty bathers.
+Sauna and the other buildings are locked and serves area as a museum sights.

 Kultala (Gold Village) along Pahaoja Brook